|

 advanced ground-side problems.
 Follow these troubleshooting procedures

-and breeze through ground-side problems in any vehicle.
+and breeze through ground-side problems in any vehicle circuit.

 the cooling-fan runs all the time when the ignition switch (on

 the Power Board) is switched OFF.
-This realism added to the troubleshooting
+The realism added to the troubleshooting

 problems helps to maintain interest and relate the troubleshooting

-DC Motor circuit problems there are 5 advanced problems
+DC Motor circuit problems there are 5 Advanced Electrical Problems

 to present additional challenge to Techs who are ready for more

-of a test of their troubleshooting ability.
+of an advance test of their troubleshooting ability.
 That's a total of

 buy H-113 now Click